 1. Gender Neutral Shared Bedroom

 Are you wondering how to design a room that appeals to both a son and a daughter without leaning too far into traditional stereotypes?
-A gender neutral shared bedroom is the perfect solution, utilizing a sophisticated palette of sage green, warm mustard, or soft choosing a base color that feels inclusive, you create a calming environment where both children can natural materials like light oak furniture and woven storage baskets to add texture and approach allows you to layer in personalized accessories, such as themed pillows or unique wall art, that reflect each child's specific hobbies without clashing with the overall design.
+A gender neutral shared bedroom is the perfect solution, utilizing a sophisticated palette of sage green, warm mustard, or soft charcoal.
+By choosing a base color that feels inclusive, you create a calming environment where both children can thrive.
+Incorporate natural materials like light oak furniture and woven storage baskets to add texture and warmth.
+This approach allows you to layer in personalized accessories, such as themed pillows or unique wall art, that reflect each child's specific hobbies without clashing with the overall design.

 2. Bunk Bed Shared Bedroom